 On a sad note, I lost my rat Bianca to an almost year-long battle with tumors back in late October.
 She started showing signs of going downhill in April last year, and I thought the end for her was near when I last updated this story.
 However, she surprised us all and made it six more months, still upbeat and active until her last few days, then we knew it was time to let her go.
 Rest in peace, sweetie-kins.

 A few weeks later, I got a new rat and named him Walterbridge (my dad's suggestion), but as soon as we got him home I realized something was off.
 I recognized symptoms of respiratory illness in him, likely from poor husbandry at the pet store I got him at (small tank with inappropriate food and pine bedding, the bedding being a very poor choice for rats because it can spark off respiratory illnesses).
-Wally is my tenth rat overall and the ninth one I got at that store, but this is the first time I've gotten a sick rat.
+Wally is my tenth rat overall and the ninth one I got at that store, but this is the first time I've got a sick rat.
 Thankfully I convinced my mom that he needed vet attention (there was no way I was going to give him back to the pet store, as it would have been a death sentence for him), and we got him medicine for his condition.
 Unfortunately, it's a condition that's tough to get rid of called mycoplasma, which means he may need treatment for the rest of his life.
 On the plus side, though, we got him set up for nebulizer treatments before everything shut down due to COVID-19, so we've been able to keep him as healthy as possible.
 He's doing very well now (knocks on wood), and is constantly grabbing things from across my room to drag under my bed.
 Or to play tug of war with them when I try to stop him, as he seems to enjoy that.
 He's even watching me write all this while listening to Skillet.

 Another life update: I have started job searching with help from a job coach, as vet visits and rat supplies cost money and I suddenly realized I wasn't happy with being stuck at home with chores and my hobbies while not making much money aside from the occasional art commission and going to my grandmother's house weekly to vacuum (which isn't happening right now thanks to COVID-19).